Porsche Panamera Sport Turismo hybrid range, MPG, CO2 & charging

 Fuel economy from the 4 E-Hybrid’s V6 petrol engine in action is quite respectable – you’ll likely manage 30mpg if you go carefully, although that’ll drop swiftly to 25mpg or less if you choose to make use of its abilities.
 The V8 Turbo S is more likely to return around the 20mpg mark, but if you’re buying a £140,000 Porsche, you probably don’t mind.
 And given the weight and performance of the car, that’s actually not bad.

-As always with a plug-in hybrid, the critical factor is how often you can charge and whether you can cover all or most of your commuting on electric power.
-Get that nailed, ideally with charging at home and in the office, and the Panamera will be laughably cheap to fuel for such a high-end performance car.
+As always with a plug-in hybrid, the critical factor is how often you can charge and whether you can cover all or most of your commute on electric power.
+Get that nailed, ideally with charging at home and in the office, and the Panamera will be laughably cheap to fuel.

-The Panamera will charge at speeds of up to 3.6kW, which equates to some four hours when plugged into a 3.6kW charger (some home wallboxes won't charge at this rate, particularly if it’s an older property with more dated electrics).
-Pay around £500 and Porsche will up the fastest charging speed to 7.2kW (the speed of most standard home wallboxes), dropping the full charge time to 2.5 hours.
+The Panamera will charge up in around six hours from a standard household socket.
+Pay around £500 and Porsche will up the maximum charging speed to 7.2kW (the speed of most standard home wallbox chargers), dropping the full charge time around two hours.

 However, to take advantage of those rapid charging times, you’ll need a Type 2 cable that allows you to plug into AC fast chargers, and that also costs around £300.
 Cheeky in the extreme on any car, let alone one that costs this much.

-If you decide that you don’t need the faster charging speeds, then plugging the Panamera into a normal socket in your house will still give you a full charge in some eight hours.
-Other than the unnecessary amount of optional charging stuff, the Panamera’s charging times are all similar to other high-end plug-in hybrids such as the Range Rover PHEV.
+If you decide that you don’t need the faster charging speeds, then plugging the Panamera into a normal socket in your house will still give you a full charge in some six hours.
+Other than the unnecessary amount of optional charging kit, the Panamera’s charging times are similar to other high-end plug-in hybrids such as the Range Rover PHEV.